Forever Young, Forever Free

-Forever Young, Forever Free (also titled e'Lollipop) is a 1975 South African drama film directed by Ashley Lazarus and starring Jose Ferrer and Karen Valentine.
+Forever Young, Forever Free (original South African title: e'Lollipop) is a 1975 South African drama film directed by Ashley Lazarus and starring José Ferrer and Karen Valentine.
+The highest-grossing South African release in its original run, it was picked up by Universal Pictures for U.S. release in re-edited and retitled form.

 Plot

 A white orphan, Jannie, is dropped off at an orphanage run by a priest and nun in Lesotho, Southern Africa.
 The boy befriends another orphan, Tsepo, who is black.
 While playing with a tractor tyre, Jannie rolls down a cliff, severely injuring himself.
 During this ordeal, he has flashbacks to his parents dying.
-Jannie is evacuated to New York via a USAF mercy flight, to have his kidneys operated on, due to his injuries.
+Jannie is evacuated to New York City via a USAF mercy flight, to have his kidneys operated on, due to his injuries.
 He has permanent renal damage, requiring him to take pills for the rest of his life.
 The local village raises money so Father Alberto and Tsepo can go to New York.
 At the airport, Tsepo is mistaken for a school student and lugged onto a school bus, before escaping the school bus in Harlem.
-Upon meeting a Zulu-speaker, Tsepo is taken to the police and reunited with Father Alberto, before reuniting with Jannie, and exploring New York.
-They then go back to Lesotho.
+Upon meeting a Zulu-speaker, Tsepo is taken to the police and reunited with Father Alberto.
+He then joins Jannie and explores New York before the two friends return to Lesotho.